fontle/obsidianOLD/Economics/Micro 1/Risk.md

 #micro1 #lecture-notes

 ## Lotteries

 Lotteries describe risky alternatives, and specifies each possible outcome of the risky alternatives it represents, and the probability that this outcome will occur:

 > [!example]
 > A consumer can make a risky investment which will provide no return half of the time, and a $4\$$ return the other half of the time.
 >
-> This investment can be represented by a a lottery with two outcomes where each outcome occures 50% of the time.
+> This investment can be represented by a a lottery with two outcomes where each outcome occurs 50% of the time.